Registration Dossier

 Justification for classification or non-classification

 The genotoxicity of the substance has been evaluated in an appropriate battery of studies in vitro and in vivo.
-Negative results are reported for bacterial reverse mutation in two Ames tests.
+Negative results are reported for bacterial reverse mutation in five Ames tests.
 Negative results are also reported for investigations of chromosomal aberration and SCE in mammalian cells in vitro, however positive results are reported in an additional study of SCE and also in an HPRT assay.
 USD assays in primary rat and human hepatocytes report negative results.
-In vivo, published studies in Drosophila report positive results; these are in contrast to negative results in a high quality (NTP) SLRL study.
-A further NTP study reports a negative result for the induction of micronuclei in mouse bone marrow.
-The weight of evidence therefore suggests that the substance is not genotoxic in vivo in mammalian systems and does not require classification for genetic toxicity according to Directive 67/548/EEC or Regulation 1272/2008/EC (CLP).
+In vivo, published studies in Drosophila report negative results.
+Also, one NTP study reports a negative result for a mouse peripheral blood micronucleus test.
+The weight of evidence therefore suggests that the substance is not genotoxic in in vivo mammalian systems and does not require classification for genetic toxicity according to Directive 67/548/EEC or Regulation 1272/2008/EC (CLP).

 Information on Registered Substances comes from registration dossiers which have been assigned a registration number.
 The assignment of a registration number does however not guarantee that the information in the dossier is correct or that the dossier is compliant with Regulation (EC) No 1907/2006 (the REACH Regulation).
 This information has not been reviewed or verified by the Agency or any other authority.
 The content is subject to change without prior notice.